JacobHeater/jacobheater.github.io/public/blog/content/theology/the-god-of-revelation/content.md

-In this entry, we'll start by defining the term `revelation` and look at the more fundamental linguistic components of the word *revelation*.
+In this entry, we'll start by defining the term `revelation` and look at the more fundamental linguistic components of the word _revelation_.
 We'll use that grounding to establish the contexts in which it is not just appropriate to, but necessary to apply the meaning of the word revelation as it relates to acquiring knowledge.
 With those contexts in mind, we'll determine the pathways from revelation by which humans can gain new insights into the world around us—in all the ways that knowledge can be revealed to us.
 By the end of this entry, we will have a good understanding of how revelation empowers the human mind to learn, adapt, grow, and understand our place in God's creation.

 ## Defining Terms

 ---

-According to *The American Heritage® Dictionary of the English Language, 5th Edition*, **Revelation** means:
+According to _The American Heritage® Dictionary of the English Language, 5th Edition_, **Revelation** means:

-> * *noun* The act of revealing or disclosing.
+> - _noun_ The act of revealing or disclosing.
-> * *noun* Something revealed, especially a dramatic disclosure of something not previously known or realized.
+> - _noun_ Something revealed, especially a dramatic disclosure of something not previously known or realized.
-> * *noun* A sudden insight or idea.
+> - _noun_ A sudden insight or idea.
-> * *noun* Theology A manifestation of divine will or truth.
+> - _noun_ Theology A manifestation of divine will or truth.
 >
 > — [Wordnik - Revelation](https://www.wordnik.com/words/revelation)

 ### Fundamentals

-The verb and noun forms—*reveal* and *revelation*—both come from the Latin **revelare**, which indicates the strong link between the Latin word and the English word *reveal*.
-According to [latin-dictionary.net](https://www.latin-dictionary.net/search/latin/revelare), *revelare* means:
+The verb and noun forms—_reveal_ and _revelation_—both come from the Latin **revelare**, which indicates the strong link between the Latin word and the English word _reveal_.
+According to [latin-dictionary.net](https://www.latin-dictionary.net/search/latin/revelare), _revelare_ means:

 > **Revelare**
 > verb